-Petitioner's contorted viewpoint of Penal Code section 187(b)(3) would result in the illogical exception to fetal murder for a pregnant woman who drives a vehicle while intoxicated and causes a collision resulting in the death of her fetus.
-It would also exempt a pregnant person who stabs herself in the stomach and kills her full-term viable fetus, or, as in the instant matter, chooses to carry Zachariah full-term and chooses to use toxic quantities of illegal methamphetamine throughout her pregnancy and shortly before birth with full knowledge of the deleterious consequences of harming or killing her fetus.
+Petitioner's contorted viewpoint of Penal Code section 187(b)(3) would result in the illogical exception to fetal murder for a pregnant woman who drives a vehicle while intoxicated and causes a collision resulting in the death of her fetus or that of a pregnant passenger.
+It would also exempt a pregnant person who stabs herself in the stomach and kills her full-term viable fetus, or, as in the instant matter, chooses to carry Zachariah fullterm and chooses to use toxic quantities of illegal methamphetamine throughout her pregnancy and shortly before birth.